University of Toronto: Governing Council

+Colleges

 Unlike most North American institutions, the University of Toronto is a collegiate university with a model that resembles those of the University of Cambridge and the University of Oxford in Britain.
-The colleges hold substantial autonomy over admissions, scholarships, programs and other academic and financial affairs, in addition to the housing and social duties of typical residential colleges.
+The colleges, all located at the St. George campus, hold substantial autonomy over admissions, scholarships, programs and other academic and financial affairs, in addition to the housing and social duties of typical residential colleges.
 The system emerged in the 19th century, as ecclesiastical colleges considered various forms of union with the University of Toronto to ensure their viability.
 The desire to preserve religious traditions in a secular institution resulted in the federative collegiate model that came to characterize the university.

+Every undergraduate student in the Faculty of Arts and Science at the St. George campus belongs to one of the seven constituent or federated colleges.

 University College was the founding nondenominational college, created in 1853 after the university was secularized.
 Knox College, a Presbyterian institution, and Wycliffe College, a low church seminary, both encouraged their students to study for non-divinity degrees at University College.
 In 1885, they entered a formal affiliation with the University of Toronto, and became federated schools in 1890.
 The idea of federation initially met strong opposition at Victoria University, a Methodist school in Cobourg, but a financial incentive in 1890 convinced the school to join.
 Decades after the death of John Strachan, the Anglican seminary Trinity College entered federation in 1904, followed in 1910 by St. Michael's College, a Roman Catholic college founded by the Basilian Fathers.
 Among the institutions that had considered federation but ultimately remained independent were McMaster University, a Baptist school that later moved to Hamilton, and Queen's College, a Presbyterian school in Kingston that later became Queen's University.